New Jersey Swimming

 Apprenticing: Prospective referees must complete four apprentice sessions in which they are mentored by an experienced referee on deck.
 Each apprentice session is documented on the NJS Apprentice Referee Evaluation form.
 The evaluation form must be signed by the meet referee for each session worked.
 Apprentice sessions must be completed within one year from the month of the clinic.

-Although it is not required, it is strongly recommended that candidates complete their final referee evaluation with one of the following referee evaluators.
+Although it is not required, it is strongly recommended that candidates complete their final referee evaluation with a member of the officials advancement group.

 Once certified, referees may officiate in any referee role at any meet, except that in meets classified as USA Swimming Championships (as defined by 102.10.5), this certification may not meet the requirements of serving as the required Administrative Referee.

 Recertification: Referees must recertify every 3 years.
 To do so, they must have worked 16 qualified recertification sessions within a 3-year period, with at least 8 of these in any Referee position.
-They must pass the USA Swimming Referee recertification test every 3 years, and they must attend a clinic (Referee is recommended) every 3 years.
+They must also pass the USA Swimming Referee recertification clinic and test every 3 years.